dingotiles/dingo-postgresql-broker/README.md

 The value of `/routing/nextport` is the next available public port to be assigned to the next new service instance/cluster.

+NOTE: the `/routing` section of data is the only "permanent" data in the KV store.
+The allocation of a public port to each service instance represents the "contract" made with the end user.
+We cannot change the public port; but we can change where each service instance node/container is run etc.

 ### `/serviceinstance`

 ```